MODatUniSA/mod-animatronic-head/README.md

 The code should be restarted following any change to the config files for these changes to be applied.

+## Data format for controlling Josh

+All servo instructions used to control Josh are in CSV format and are stored under resources/instructions.
+There are 3 types on instructions Josh responds to.
+These are Position, Phoneme, and Parallel Sequence instructions.

+The basic format of all instruction CSVs is as follows:

+* Time - When to execute each individual instruction in the CSV
+* Instruction Type - The type of instruction to execute
+* Argument 1 - Required, and depends on the instruction type
+* Argument 2 - Optional, only relevant for some instruction types

+For a complete set of instructions, [get in touch with MOD.](https://mod.org.au/contact/)

 ## Service Status/Logs

 You can check the status of the code using: `systemctl status almost-human`.